Skip to main content

 Setting Up the Environment

-For this tutorial, you will need to create or use an existing Solace Event Broker or event mesh created using PubSub+ event brokers.
+For this tutorial, you need to create or use an existing Solace Event Broker or event mesh created using PubSub+ event brokers.

-Creating the Event Mesh Gateway
+Adding the Event Mesh Gateway Plugin

 Configuring the Event Mesh Gateway